Pursuing Dreams: A Raisin in the Sun

 While reading, answer the following questions.

-• What is the setting of this scene?
+• What is coming in the mail tomorrow?

 Enhanced Lesson Plan